LEEDASILVA/graphQLServer/go/README.md

 JWT or Json Web Token is a string containing a hash that helps us verify who is using application.
 Every token is constructed of 3 parts like xxxxx.yyyyy.zzzzz and name of these parts are: Header, Payload and Signature.

 you can see more about it [here](https://jwt.io/introduction/)

+for now we will use this package https://github.com/dgrijalva/jwt-go